MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplaycapabilities_canblink.md

 # Windows.Devices.PointOfService.LineDisplayCapabilities.CanBlink

 ## -description
-Gets whether
+Indicates whether the line display supports blinking.

 ## -property-value
-This read-only property describes if the device supports blinking of either each individual displayed character or of the entire screen.
-The property can have one of the following values:
+This property can have one of the following values:

 ```CSharp
 typedef enum LineDisplayTextAttributeGranularity